wanweilin/wanweilin.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. candidate in Computer Application Technology at the College of Computer Science and Artificial Intelligence, Fudan University, advised by Prof. Cheng Jin.
+I am currently a Ph.D. candidate in Computer Application Technology at the College of Computer Science and Artificial Intelligence, Fudan University, advised by [Prof. Cheng Jin](https://cjinfdu.github.io/index.html).
+I also work closely with [Prof. Weizhong Zhang](https://weizhonz.github.io/).
 I received my B.S. degree in Computer Science and Technology from Fudan University in 2021.

 Research Interests
 ======